sharjeelFaisalBaig/sharjeelFaisalBaig/README.md

 I bring a wide skill set in web development to the table with over 6 years of expertise.
 I am proficient in several different fields:

 Front-End:
-✅ HTML
+HTML,
-✅ CSS
+CSS,
-✅ Bootstrap
+Bootstrap,
-✅ JavaScript
+JavaScript,
-✅ ES21 ECMAScript 21
+ES21 ECMAScript 21,
-✅ jQuery
+jQuery,
-✅ WordPress
+WordPress,
-✅ WordPress (Advanced)
+WordPress (Advanced),
-✅ API Integration
+API Integration,
-✅ PSD to HTML
+PSD to HTML,
-✅ PSD to WordPress
+PSD to WordPress,

 Back-End:
-✅ Laravel
+Laravel,
-✅ Database (MySQL, MSSQL, Postgres)
+Database (MySQL, MSSQL, Postgres),
-✅ Web Scraping
+Web Scraping,
-✅ WordPress Themes & Plugins Customization
+WordPress Themes & Plugins Customization,
-✅ WordPress Designing
+WordPress Designing,
-✅ Web API & Services Development & Integration
+Web API & Services Development & Integration,
-✅ Payment Gateway Integration
+Payment Gateway Integration,

 DevOps:
-✅ AWS
+AWS,
-✅ EC2
+EC2,
-✅ S3 Bucket
+S3 Bucket,
-✅ Elastic Beanstalk
+Elastic Beanstalk,
-✅ RDS (MySQL, Postgres)
+RDS (MySQL, Postgres),
-✅ Domain Management
+Domain Management,
-✅ DNS & Nameservers (NS) Management
+DNS & Nameservers (NS) Management,
-✅ Shared, Dedicated & Cloud Servers Management
+Shared, Dedicated & Cloud Servers Management,
-✅ WHM
+WHM,
-✅ VPS Management
+VPS Management,
-✅ cPanel Management
+cPanel Management,

 I have a solid understanding of front-end technologies including HTML, CSS, Bootstrap, and JavaScript, and I can use these skills to create user interfaces that are beautiful and responsive to your designs.
 Additionally, I can develop reliable back-end solutions with smooth functionality and effective database administration thanks to my skill with frameworks like Laravel.